itgalaxy/webfont/README.md

 Ultimately passed to [fast-glob](https://github.com/mrmlnc/fast-glob) to figure out what files you want to get.

 `node_modules` and `bower_components` are always ignored.

+### `ttfMode`

+Type: `boolean`
+Default: `false`

+Whether plugin should transform TTF fonts as opposed to SVG icons.
+Keep in mind that in TTF mode most of the plugin options intended for icon font generation are not used (e.g. `normalize`, `round`, etc).
+Also, when converting TTF into WOFF2, webpack may get stuck for a few seconds.
+This is normal and may improve in further versions by running font conversions in parallel threads.

 ### `configFile`